History of the single-lens reflex camera: Consolidation to autofocus and the transition to digital photography

 The major 35mm camera manufacturers, Canon, Minolta, Nikon, and Pentax were among the few companies to transition successfully to autofocus.
 Other camera manufacturers also introduced functionally successful autofocus SLRs but these cameras were not as successful.
 Some manufacturers eventually withdrew from the SLR market.

-Nikon still markets its manual-focus SLR, the FM10.
+Nikon marketed its manual-focus SLR, the FM10, until 2020.
 Olympus continued production of its OM system camera line until 2002.
 Pentax also continued to produce the manual-focus LX until 2001.
 Sigma and Fujifilm also managed to continue manufacturing cameras, although Kyocera ended production in 2005 of its (Contax) camera systems.
 The newly formed Konica Minolta sold its camera business to Sony two years later.

 Arrival of digital photography

 In the 2000s, film became supplanted by digital photography, which had a huge impact on all camera manufacturers, including the SLR market.
 Nikon, for instance, has ceased production of all film SLRs except for its flagship 35 mm SLR film camera, the F6; and the introductory-level Nikon FM10.

 Replacing film with a similar-sized digital sensor is possible, but expensive because larger sensor areas imply a greater probability that a defect will render the sensor non-functional.
 Such "full frame" sensor digital SLRs (DSLRs) however gained early popularity with professional photographers who could both justify their initial high cost, and retain the use of their investment in expensive 35 mm film lenses.
 By 2008, full-frame models such the Canon EOS 1Ds and 5D, the Nikon D3 and D700, and the Sony Alpha A850 and Alpha A900, designed and priced for professionals, were available.

 As of 2017, several manufacturers have introduced more affordable 35 mm sensor SLRs such as the Canon EOS 6D, the Nikon D610 and the new Pentax K-1.
-These cameras, while still positioned as premium products, all retail for less than 3000$; significantly, all but the K-1 are priced below the manufacturer's top APS-C camera.
+These cameras, while still positioned as premium products, all retail for less than $3000; significantly, all but the K-1 are priced below the manufacturer's top APS-C camera.
 In addition, the full-frame format is now found in Sony's MILC cameras and high-end fixed prime lens compacts, as well as Leica's M-mount digital rangefinders.

 SLRs designed for amateurs and consumers generally use APS-C sensors, which are significantly smaller than 35 mm film frames and these require either their own specialist lenses or accepting a change in equivalent focal length and field-of-view angle when using lenses designed for the 35 mm format (wide-angle lenses become normal, normal become short telephoto, etc.).

 During most of the 2000s, Panasonic and Olympus also marketed SLRs built around the now-defunct Four-Thirds System, which was even smaller.